Residence Hall Agreement

 The halls will be closed to all students during Thanksgiving Break, Semester Break, and Spring Break.
 The halls close for the summer on the day following the last final exam in May.

-The $100 deposit which each student has on file while living in a residence hall may be used to cover any damage for which a student is deemed responsible.
+The $100 deposit, which each student has on file while living in a residence hall, may be used to cover any damage for which that student is deemed responsible.

 There are some instances where all students on a floor will be charged for damage which has occurred to that floor because of group action and/or action not assignable to specific individuals when, in the University's judgment, the damage has been extensive.